 While that doesn’t seem like many expectations, they are massive points with colossal backgrounds that are itching to fail us.
 Again, I have gone into a little more detail about this in the other article.
-A little bit more back on topic, we will look at the realities of the benefits and downfalls of AI voice analytics.
+A little bit more back on topic, we will look at the realities of AI voice analytics’s benefits and downfalls.
 First, we will look at the benefits:

 Uncertainty of Voice Analytics

 That ability is critical to ensure regulatory compliance and to protect both the customer and the company itself.
-Furthermore, voice analytics may not pick up words such as “yeah” and “nah,” and that can lead to contractual discrepancies.
-However, humans can tell the difference, and if not, they can ask for other members of the team to listen and give their opinions.
+Furthermore, voice analytics may not pick up words such as “yeah” and “Nah,” which can lead to contractual discrepancies.
+However, humans can tell the difference, and if not, they can ask other team members to listen and give their opinions.
 Whereas voice technology will only ever run the call once, and if it picks up the wrong word, that can have devastating effects.

 So, back to the question, are humans required for voice analytics?
 In a word, yes.
 We have only covered the uncertainties in the abilities of voice analytics and found that it needs humans.
-We could look further into the running of VA, but there is not a lot of need, as we have already determined people’s requirements.
+We could look further into VA’s running, but there is not a lot of need, as we have already determined people’s requirements.